VoIP Platforms

 The Bill-IT approach

-We audit your existing VoIP infrastructure, identify vulnerabilities and design a security architecture tailored to your constraints.
-Our approach covers the entire chain: from SIP signaling to media transport, from carrier interconnection to equipment administration.
+We analyse your existing VoIP platforms, study SIP flows and design SBC configurations tailored to your constraints.
+Our approach covers the entire chain: from SIP signaling analysis to interoperability diagnostics, from SBC configuration to architecture optimization.